thefoxboxman/TripIt/src/content/posts/victoria-2024-east-gippsland.md

  ***<p style="text-align:center; "> Protea or Waratah? </p>***

-<h2 style="text-align:center; "> Day 13 3rd Nov</h2>
+<h2 style="text-align:center; "> Day 13 - 3rd Nov</h2>

 <h3 style="text-align:center; "> Marlo - Lakes Entrance </h3>

-Lakes Entrance is more like entrance to a huge inland sea.
-Being only 400km from Melboure CBD (300km of 4 lane highway) it no wonder the place is jam packed with people.
+Lakes Entrance is more like "Entrance to a huge inland sea".
+Being only 400km from Melboure CBD (300km of 4 lane highway) it is no wonder the place is jam packed with people.
 And to max out visitor numbers the Melbourne Cup long weekend has coincided with the Hindu festival of Dewali.
 We were lucky to get into the Silver Sands Caravan Park in the heart of Lakes Entrance town.
 Walk to everything close.
 We booked 2 nights and ended up staying 4.

 ![img](../../Images/East_Gippsland/Lakes_Entrance_DJI_0687-Pano.jpg)